Ensembl/ensembl-genes-metadata/README.md

 #### What it does

-Using arbitrary criteria such as percentage mapping quality, per base sequence quality, total read count per sample, the samples are classed as good, weak and unusable.
+Using arbitrary criteria such as percentage mapping quality, per base sequence quality, total read count per sample, the samples are classed as good, weak or unusable.

 An assembly with five or more good samples gets a green status.

 An assembly with more than one good or weak sample, with total read count greater than 100000000 gets an amber status.

 An assembly not meeting either of the above gets a red status.

 #### Notifications